hvkwak/my-rasterizer/README.md

 - GLFW 3.4
 - GLM (OpenGL Mathematics library)

+Install the following packages
+```bash
+sudo apt install cmake build-essential libgl1-mesa-dev libglfw3-dev libglm-dev
+```

 ## Datasets
 Compatible with 3D point cloud datasets in `.ply` format.
-Datasets are stored in the `data` directory.
+Datasets should be stored in the `data` directory.
 This implementation is tested with the well-known public 3D point cloud datasets (ground truth `.ply` files) from `https://www.tanksandtemples.org/`.

-## Installation
-```bash
-sudo apt install cmake build-essential libgl1-mesa-dev libglfw3-dev libglm-dev
-```

 ## Build
 1. Clone the repository: